 - 8.495.2.A.
-Clients who are participating in the Home and Community Based Services (HCBS) Elderly, Blind and Disabled waiver pursuant to 10 CCR 2505-10 section 8.485 or the HCBS Mental Illness waiver pursuant to 10 CCR 2505-10 section 8.509 are eligible to receive Alternative Care Services. - 8.495.2.B.
+Clients who are participating in the Home and Community Based Services (HCBS)

+Elderly, Blind and Disabled waiver pursuant to 10 C.C.R.CCR 2505-10, Section 2505-10 section 8.10 CCR 2505-10 section 8.485 or the HCBS Mental Illness waiver pursuant to 10 C.C.R.CCR 2505-10, Section 2505-10 section 8.10 CCR 2505-10 section 8.509 are eligible to receive Alternative Care Services. - 8.495.2.B.
 Potential clients shall be assessed by a team which includes the client and his/her family and/or guardian, the ACF administrator or appointed representative, Single Entry Point (SEP) case manager, as appropriate case managers and other care givers, to determine that the ACF is an appropriate community setting that will meet the individual's choice and need for independence and community integration. - 1.
-The assessment will be conducted prior to admission, annually and whenever there is a significant change in physical, medical or mental condition or behavior.
+The assessment will be conducted prior to admission, annually and when-ever there is a significant change in physical, medical or mental condition or behavior.
 The assessment will document that the facility is able to support the client and their needs. - 2.
 The assessment will document physical, cognitive, behavioral and social care needs.